 3 key takeaways about collagen and joint health

 Collagen is the most abundant protein in your body.
-That means that you should make sure you’re getting enough regardless if you’re seeking to individually support your joint, skin, nail, hair, or bone health.
+That means that you should make sure you’re getting enough regardless if you’re seeking to individually support your joint, skin, nail, hair, or bone health, or support sports performance.
 Collagen is a major component in all of these areas.

 To best support your joints with collagen, here’s what you need to know: